nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 And he used all of his actions to move, switch out his weapon, and attack.
 So he only got his one attack.
 Next up is Cahir.
 How are things looking for you, Scott?
 Oh, looks like you're in.

 Hello?
 Question is should I Dealer.
-The guy with, like, Carson and I or Come on.
+The guy with, like, Karsten and I or Come on.
 Dealer.
 Your call.

 Yeah.
 Oh, who's that?
 Everybody everybody who's there is a problem.
 They're white.
 Right?